thorek/gama/libs/tutorial/tutorial.md

 </td></tr>
 </table>

 Great!
 It actually created a car item.
 It was assigned an `id` by the _datastore_ that we can use later when  handling this car item.
-The datastore is by default a local MongoDB instance.
+The datastore is by default a local MongoDB instance - which you can change to use other databases, like Mysql or even another API, like REST.
+For now we stick with the default implementation.

 Let's see if we can update the 'color' attribute value to "blue".
 We learn from  the schema that the input to the `updateCar` mutation expects the `id`.
 We copy and paste this from the previously created car result.